GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 features like doze mode can delay the delivery of push based notifications.

-Notification Triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operation system will deliver the notification at the right time even if there is no network connectivity or the device is in battery saver mode.
+Notification Triggers solve this problem by letting you schedule notifications with their triggering condition in advance, so that the operating system will deliver the notification at the right time even if there is no network connectivity or the device is in battery saver mode.

 {% Aside %}